 * Matilda Jane Burton Murphy Dunbar, October 5, 1845? - February 24, 1934.
 See her NKAA Database entry.

 * Rebecca Borden Burton Voss, 1847? - November 19, 1935, was born in Lexington.
 She spent most of her adult life in Dayton.
 She was the wife of Moses Voss, a whitewasher from Tennessee, according to the 1880 U.S. Census.
 He was also a U.S. Civil War veteran.
 Rebecca was the mother of Anna Spencer and Ella Voss.
 She became a widow when Moses died in 1897.

 In 1913, Rebecca Voss lived on 5th Street in Dayton.
-The street address was given in the Lexington Leader newspaper inquiry by J. F. Burton, who had not heard from his siblings in Dayton.
-In the 1900 U.S. Census, Rebecca was employed as a washerwoman.
+The street address was given in a Lexington Leader newspaper inquiry by J. F. Burton, who had not heard from his siblings in Dayton.
+In the 1900 U.S. Census, Rebecca was listed as being employed as a washerwoman.
 In the 1920 U.S. Census, she owned her home at 295 Willard Street in Dayton.

 Rebecca Borden Burton Voss was said to be 89-years-old when she died at the Ohio State Mission Home in Dayton in 1935.
 She was buried in Woodland Cemetery.

 Sources: Ancestry; Rebecca Voss at Find A Grave; "J. F. Burton, colored, ...," Sunday Lexington Leader, 3/5/1913, p.
 3; "Aunt of Dunbar poet is dead," The Dayton Daily News, 11/21/1935, p.
 29.